tabulapdf/tabula/README.md

 This will result in a portable "tabula_mac.zip" archive (inside the `build` directory) for Mac OS X users.

-A "large" version of Tabula, which includes Java (so that the user's Java version is irrelevant) can be built by doing:

-    rake bigmac
+Note that the Mac version bundles Java with the Tabula app.

-This results in a 98MB zip file, versus the 30MB zip file for the normal build, but allows users to run Tabula without having to worry about occasional [Java incompatibilities](https://github.com/tabulapdf/tabula/issues/237).
+This results in a 98MB zip file, versus the 30MB zip file for other platforms, but allows users to run Tabula without having to worry about [Java version incompatibilities](https://github.com/tabulapdf/tabula/issues/237).

 [buildxml_cert]: https://github.com/jazzido/tabula/blob/master/build.xml#L44-53